Vindicate the weak and fatherless;

 July 2015, Being a part of the Church of the Highlands ServeDay15 outreach project reached over 4,500 people with public awareness and education.
 Over 2,000 people expressed interest in taking the next step to learning more about human trafficking and how they can make a difference.

 September 2015, Trafficking Hope along with Church of the Highlands announce the C.A.R.E.S.
 Small Group 10-12 week curriculum.
-This comprehensive small group study is Step 1 in equipping and empowering local churches with the C.A.R.E.S.
+This comprehensive small group study is Step 1 in equipping and empowering local churches and organizations with the C.A.R.E.S.
 Initiative to end human trafficking in their own backyards.

 2016: Challenges, Opportunities, Hope Continues...

 July 2016, Trafficking Hope was honored to be teaming up with Church of the Highlands for this year's ServeDay16.
-We served cities thru out Alabama like Birmingham, Montgomery, Tuscaloosa and Auburn passing our #itsnotOKAY bracelets and information to local communities helping being awareness that human trafficking is happening in our own state.
+We served cities thru out Alabama like Birmingham, Montgomery, Tuscaloosa and Auburn passing our #itsnotOKAY bracelets and information to local communities helping being awareness that human trafficking is happening in the state.
 Awareness and Education is key to end human trafficking in Alabama.
 Every person can "do" something!

-August 2016, The Great Louisiana Flood destroyed our partner care facility known as Hope House.
+August 2016, The Great Louisiana Flood destroyed our care facility known as Hope House.
 The residents were safely placed in other restoration homes.
 The daunting task of cleanup, assessment, fundraising, looking at rebuilding options begins.

 December 2016, Trafficking Hope and Church of the Highlands partner with The Wellhouse to provide 24 hour victim care and services to women who have been trafficked in the US.
 The Wellhouse will provide the Services part of our C.A.R.E.S.
 Initiative.
 This relationship with The Wellhouse comes at an critical time as the Hope House facility may not be able to reopen due to the catastrophic flood damage and the extensive cost to rebuild it.